 Remember those little phone books with colorful tabs on them for each letter of the alphabet?
 Those little tabs helped keep your contacts grouped together by alphabet.
-This kept your phone book organized and made it really easy to find your contact names.
+This kept your phone book organized and made it easy to find your contact names.
+You can group rows in Google Sheets for a similar effect.
+The same applies for columns.

-In this way, besides keeping the worksheet organized, your worksheet is easier to look at, because you see a more condensed form of the data.
+In this way, besides keeping the worksheet organized, your worksheet is easier to look through because you see a more condensed form of the data.

-At the same time, it gives you the option to expand the column groups you need to see in more detail and then collapse them back once you’re done.
-This makes your worksheet easier to navigate through.
+At the same time, it allows you to expand the column groups you need to see in more detail and then collapse them back once you’re done.
+This makes your worksheet easier to navigate.

-In this tutorial, I will show you how to group columns in Google Sheets, how to expand and collapse column groups, as well as how to ungroup a grouped set of columns.
+In this tutorial, I will show you how to group rows and columns in Google Sheets, expand and collapse groups, and ungroup a grouped set of columns or rows.

-To demonstrate how to group columns in Google Sheets, we are going to use the following sample dataset.
-As you can see we have sales data displayed month-wise.
+To demonstrate how to group in Google Sheets, we are going to use the following sample dataset.
+As you can see, we have sales data displayed by month.

 This dataset could be much more organized and easy to look through if we could group the months into quarters.
 So, let us see the steps we need to follow in order to do that.

-Before starting to group the columns in this example, it would be a good idea to create divider columns for each quarter of the year.
+Before learning how to group columns in Google sheets, it would be a good idea to create divider columns for each quarter of the year.
 This will help you understand what each column group refers to when collapsed.

 You can do this by right-clicking on the column before which you want to insert a new column and click on ‘Insert 1 left’.